Storm and flood water damage in Charlotte: what to do during and after

 The damage comes from a few predictable sources:

-• Creek flooding.
-When Sugar Creek, Briar Creek, and Little Sugar Creek overrun their banks, water enters homes in low-lying areas.
+Creek flooding.
+When Sugar Creek, Briar Creek, and Little Sugar Creek overrun their banks, water enters homes in low-lying areas, often as a flooded basement.
 This is the most dangerous source, because that water is Category 3 black water.

 Knowing which of these you are exposed to, especially proximity to a creek, tells you how seriously to take storm prep.